Taking Notes After an Accident

 - It keeps the memory alive.
 Written information helps the mind remember the incident so you can tell the truth in court.

-- The personal injury Denver attorneys need the information to defend your case.
+- Your attorney needs the information to defend your case.
 Notes are the foundation for finding concrete proof to support the claim.

 How to Take Notes

 - Jot down the story.
 This includes conversations, the incident, the reason for being there, and injuries suffered.

 - Jot down the facts.
 Leave opinions out of it as it skewers the story in your favor instead of stating the truth.

 - Jot down overlooked details.
 The weather, the street location, your mood, the other party’s mood, the emotions felt during the incident, and reasons for choices made are examples.